 Then, assuming full loads, I can work out how many loads the Candy Rapidó ROW4964DWMCE would require to fulfil each load of washing.
 For example, here the large(ish) capacity of 9kg means that just 182.67 loads are required for high use, down from 274.
 As you can see, with larger-capacity machines, part of the efficiency is derived from using them at full load.

-With the Candy Rapidó ROW4964DWMCE, this amounted to running costs of £42.83 per year for high usage, £32.12 for medium and £21.42 for low.
-This is an A-rated appliance, so those running costs are a touch higher than rival appliances such as the Hoover H-Wash 500, but competitive nontheless.
+With the Candy Rapidó ROW4964DWMCE, this amounted to running costs of £34.39 per year for high usage, £25.79 for medium and £17.20 for low.
+This is an A-rated appliance, so those running costs are competitive and lower than the standalone Hoover H-Wash 500, for example.

 Next, I worked out running costs for the tumble dryer, although the UK average is 160 loads per year.
 Here, then, it would take 160 cycles for high use (6kg loads), 120 for medium (4kg loads) and 80 cycles for low (3.5kg).
 This, combined with relatively high electricity costs and water costs (standalone tumble dryers don’t need water) gives us running costs of £57.23 (high), £42.92 (medium) and £28.61 (low).
 These costs explain the D-class rating for drying.